cloudevents/spec/nats-transport-binding.md

 ## Table of Contents

 1. [Introduction](#1-introduction)

 - 1.1.
 [Conformance](#11-conformance)
 - 1.2.
 [Relation to NATS](#12-relation-to-nats)
 - 1.3.
 [Content Modes](#13-content-modes)
 - 1.4.
 [Event Formats](#14-event-formats)
 - 1.5.
 [Security](#15-security)

 2. [Use of CloudEvents Attributes](#2-use-of-cloudevents-attributes)

 - 2.1. [datacontenttype Attribute](#21-datacontenttype-attribute)
 - 2.2. [data Attribute](#22-data-attribute)

 3. [NATS Message Mapping](#3-nats-message-mapping)

 - 3.1.
 [Event Data Encoding](#31-event-data-encoding)
 - 3.2.
 [Example](#32-example)

 4. [References](#4-references)

 ## 1. Introduction

-[CloudEvents][CE] is a standardized and transport-neutral definition of the structure and metadata description of events.
-This specification defines how the elements defined in the CloudEvents specification are to be used in the NATS protocol as client [produced][NATS-PUB-PROTO] and [consumed][NATS-MSG-PROTO] messages.
+[CloudEvents][ce] is a standardized and transport-neutral definition of the structure and metadata description of events.
+This specification defines how the elements defined in the CloudEvents specification are to be used in the NATS protocol as client [produced][nats-pub-proto] and [consumed][nats-msg-proto] messages.

 ### 1.1.
 Conformance

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][rfc2119].

 ### 1.2.
 Relation to NATS

-This specification does not prescribe rules constraining transfer or settlement of event messages with NATS; it solely defines how CloudEvents are expressed in the NATS protocol as client messages that are [produced][NATS-PUB-PROTO] and [consumed][NATS-MSG-PROTO].
+This specification does not prescribe rules constraining transfer or settlement of event messages with NATS; it solely defines how CloudEvents are expressed in the NATS protocol as client messages that are [produced][nats-pub-proto] and [consumed][nats-msg-proto].

 ### 1.3.
 Content Modes

 The specification defines two content modes for transferring events:
-*structured* and *binary*.
+_structured_ and _binary_.

-NATS will only support *structured* data mode at this time.
-Today, the NATS protocol does not support custom message headers, necessary for *binary* mode.
+NATS will only support _structured_ data mode at this time.
+Today, the NATS protocol does not support custom message headers, necessary for _binary_ mode.

 Event metadata attributes and event data are placed into the NATS message payload using an [event format](#14-event-formats).

 ### 1.4.
 Event Formats

-Event formats, used with the *stuctured* content mode, define how an event is expressed in a particular data format.
-All implementations of this specification MUST support the [JSON event format][JSON-format].
+Event formats, used with the _stuctured_ content mode, define how an event is expressed in a particular data format.
+All implementations of this specification MUST support the [JSON event format][json-format].

 ### 1.5.
 Security